tmrob2/hybrid-motap/README.md

 8. GPU/CPU Streaming:
 We have a total problem which (1) may or may not fit into memory, (2) we will need to do load balancing between the CPU and GPU to make sure that the we are loading the correct device with a sufficient amount of data.
     1. I expect that the device load is depending on the number of cores not on the device memory allocation (which would be much smaller than maximum load).
 For example, on a device which has 6100 CUDA cores and 48 CPUs I expect the load will be a matrix of maximum shape (6100, n) and 48 M_ij structs for GPU and CPU allocation respectively for maximum parallelisation.
+    ---THIS IS NOT IMPORTANT: THE MOST IMPORTANT ASPECT IS DATA UP/DOWNLOAD TO THE GPU, the most time consuming step